bhavikk/bhavikk/README.md

 ### Oracle Financial Services Software | Software Developer | 2 years
 - Led end-to-end development of critical features for a client with over 50 million users.
 - Architected resilient infrastructures, enhancing scalability and reliability.

+Let's have some fun exploring the coding world together! 🚀